Comprehensive Guide to RDD in PySpark

 Transformations are basically functions applied on RDDs, which result in the creation of new RDDs.
 RDDs are immutable, which means that even after applying a transformation, the original RDD is kept intact.
 Examples of transformations include

+Since transformations return a new RDD, we can keep on applying transformations.
 The following example shows the creation of two new RDDs after applying two separate transformations:

 Here, we apply the

 RDD, which applies a function to each data in